Alternative education loans

-Students who need additional funds for education, beyond what was awarded on their financial aid award letter, might consider an alternative (or private) student loan.
+Students who need additional funds for education, beyond what was awarded on their financial aid award letter, might consider an alternative education student loan.
 These loans are private educational loans from a lender and are not guaranteed by the federal government.
 Approval of an alternative loan is based on creditworthiness.
 Most students will require a co-signer.
-Tips for Selecting a Co-Signer or Endorser

 The student should file a Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal and state aid before applying for an alternative education loan.

-1- Many alternative loans have a variable interest rate
+- Many alternative loans have a variable interest rate.

-3- Interest accrues the entire time the student is in school and in their grace period.
-Only borrow what you need for the current academic year and reapply if needed in later academic years.
+- Interest accrues the entire time the student is in school and in their grace period.

-6- Not all lenders offer deferments or forbearance options once the loan has entered repayment.
+- Not all lenders offer deferment or forbearance options once the loan has entered repayment.

-7- If you choose an alternative loan offered by a credit union, you may wish to contact the credit union to confirm whether you must be a member of the credit union to receive this loan.
+- If you choose an alternative loan offered by a credit union, you may wish to confirm whether you must be a member of the credit union to receive this loan.
 Some credit unions require a small deposit in order to be a member (usually from $5 to $25).
 Others will automatically make you a member with no deposit if you borrow a student loan through them.

 The interest rate and fees that will be associated with the loan you have chosen will be determined by the lender after a review of credit.
 Most lenders will require a co-signer for an alternative loan.